Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 Outside of work, I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening and curating music!

 ## News
-**July 23rd, 2024** Our paper "Algorithms for College Admissions Decision Support: Impacts of Policy Change and Inherent Variability" has been accepted to the EAAMO'24 (the 4th ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization).
-See you in San Luis Potosí, Mexico!
+**July 23rd, 2024** Our paper "Algorithms for College Admissions Decision Support: Impacts of Policy Change and Inherent Variability" has been accepted to [EAAMO'24](https://conference.eaamo.org/){:target="_blank"} See you in San Luis Potosí, Mexico!

 **Jun 20th, 2024** Our review article "The Life Cycle of Large Language Models in Education: A Framework for Understanding Sources of Bias" has been accepted to the *British Journal of Educational Technology*.

-**Apr 3rd, 2024** Our project "Evaluating the Impact of Different Application Ranking Policies on College Admission Outcomes" has been awarded a grant from the Cornell Center for Social Sciences
+**Apr 3rd, 2024** Our project "Evaluating the Impact of Different Application Ranking Policies on College Admission Outcomes" has been awarded a grant from the Cornell Center for Social Sciences! ($12,000)

 **Jan 9th, 2024** Our work "Comparing Authorship in Human and Synthetic Text" has been accepted to Generative AI and Sociology workshop at Yale University!